looker-open-source/sdk-codegen/docs/rationale.md

 ## Support for multiple SDK languages

 The Looker API is used with a wide variety of languages.
-Data scientists may like using `R` or `Python` while other customers may want to use `Typescript`, `Javascript`, `Java`, or `C#`.
+Data scientists may like using `R` or `Python` while other customers may want to use `TypeScript`, `JavaScript`, `Java`, or `C#`.

-At the time of this writing, the SDK code generator only supports `Python` and `Typescript` so the examples used will be based on those languages.
+At the time of this writing, the SDK code generator only supports `Python` and `TypeScript` so the examples used will be based on those languages.

 When looking at the languages supported by the existing code generators, we found the patterns and quality of the generated code varied widely.
 As Looker increases the number of supported client-language SDKs, these differences would become unsupportable.